algolia/algoliasearch-client-python/README.md

 # Introducing Algolia's API Client Python v2

-Current version: **v2.0.0-alpha.1**

-Final release: No date is set, but this should happen sometime in end-March/begin-April.
+Release of v2: No date is set, but this should happen sometime in end-March/begin-April.

 ## Preface